Which Household Water Treatment Options to Choose?

 The package may or may not include free installation (contact us today here at Filtap about our Specials).
 We also provide a comprehensive warranty because we’re confident about our products and installation.

 You can also choose a complete reverse osmosis system (RO) for your home.
 Even though it has 5 stages, it can still fit under almost any kitchen sink.
 This provides a total water purification solution.

 Here at Filtap we specialise in providing water filtration solutions to Sydney homes and apartments.
-We service greater Sydney, Central Coast & Wollongong areas.
+We service greater Sydney, Central Coast & Wollongong areas, as well as Melbourne.

 Through the years, individuals and families have been requesting us to install water filters for them.
 We’ve already installed 3 and 5-stage water filters for hundreds of homes and apartments.